fruitduck/Tiny-Tapeout-environment./docs/info.md

 ## How it works

-project take in three one-bit wide vectors and adds them together
+project take in three one-bit wide vectors and adds them together.
 ## How to test

-cycle all the input bits and verify it adds
+cycle all the input bits and verify it adds.

 ## External hardware

-none
+None